Acquired Brain Injury and Stroke Specialty Programmes

 Show less

-Rehabilitation Teams in the Brain Injury and Stroke Programmes
+Rehabilitation Teams in the Brain Injury and Stroke Specialty Programmes

 Read more

-Patient care and treatment for the Brain Injury and Stroke Programmes is delivered by interdisciplinary teams, with clinical responsibility led by Prof. Jacinta Morgan (Medical Director for the BI and Stroke Programmes)
+Patient care and treatment for the Brain Injury and Stroke Specialty Programmes is delivered by interdisciplinary teams (Medical, Nursing, Health and Social Care Professionals), with clinical responsibility led by Dr Sabrina McAlister (Medical Director for the BI Programme) and Dr Kinley Roberts (Medical Director for the Stroke Specialty Programme)

-The Programme Manager for the Brain Injury and Stroke Specialty Programmes is Dr Valerie Twomey.
+The Brain Injury and Stroke Specialty Programmes are managed by Kate Curtin

 The NRH is one of the largest rehabilitation hospitals in Europe.
 A programme to increase the number of Consultants in Rehabilitation Medicine, in line with International best practice, is being actively pursued.